Key West, Florida Keys, Florida

 Key West Cemetery: Located in Old Town, the Key West Cemetery from 1847 is a reflection of the unique attitude of past Key West residents, including epitaphs on gravestones, such as “I told you I was sick” and “I’m just resting my eyes.”
 One tombstone is a ship’s mast.
 Many of these burial plots have multiple people stacked on top of one another.

 Historic Key West is a bustling town, offering a multitude of activities, shops, art galleries, museums, restaurants and bars, along with beautiful town streets for strolling filled with Victorian architecture.
-Enjoy several days in Key West on a Florida Yacht Charter.
+It is a “must do” to include Key West on all Florida Keys yacht charters.